gwygonik/acModules/README.md

 If the trigger is connected but the control CV is *not* connected, Ov3rCross will generate a random voltage upon trigger input, and send that voltage (or CV thru voltage) and a trigger to the appropriate output.
 This could be considered a three-position random trigger with probability based on the low and high cutoff points.
 Neat!

-There are three options in the context menu:
+There are four options in the context menu:
 - **"Sample And Hold Control CV"** will only output the voltage selected at the time of trigger input, instead of the voltage that is actively in that region (unless using CV thru).
 This option requires a trigger input.
 - **"Mute Non-Active Outputs To 0V"** will very quickly ramp-down inactive CV outputs to 0V instead of leaving the last voltage in that region
 - **"Random CV Range"** sets the range that the random control CV will be generated and output (if not using CV Thru) when no control CV is hooked up to the **CV IN** input.
 Options are -5V to 10V; -5V to 5V; 0-5V; and 0-10V.
+- **"Output Trigger on CV Zone Change"** will output a trigger to a zone's trigger output when the incoming control CV enters that zone.
+This only functions when **not** using the Sample and Hold feature.

 ## Pick6
 8-step finger-pickin' trigger sequencer (1:6 patterned switch), with optional "Smart Riff" functionality.